rhon3n/RIPT/the-lore-qabbalos.md

+### Preface:
+_The Lore Qabbalos is the ancient lore of the RIPT universe and is passed on as oral tradition by very few.
+The people of the day treat it as folklore, or old, foolish stories for primitive men._

 ## The Lore Qabalos according to Erme the Whisper

 _Oh Qabalos!
 Lord of all the working beasts, who scorned freedom and forsook life for loyalty.
 It is he who taught the working beasts to love their toil._